DataScienceINDIA-COM/NeuroSync/README.md

 8. Quick Checks:
     * Ensure basic functionality works: Login, mood log, and data loading.
-    * Test the Genkit set up
+    * Test the Genkit set up, especially community post moderation.

 This detailed handover instruction provides a strong base for a new team to improve and support your project, reducing the likelihood of major issues down the line.